imanmalekfar/imaxtor/README.md

 ### Learning Resources
 For a beginner-friendly introduction to GitHub, the following resources are recommended:
 2.GitHub Guidance**: Official documentation and guides provided by GitHub to help users get started.
-3.Online Courses**: Structured courses that teach Git and GitHub basics, often including hands-on exercises and projects
+3.Online Courses**: Structured courses that teach Git and GitHub basics, often including hands-on exercises and project
-- **Start with a Project**: Find a project you're interested in and try to contribute to it This hands-on experience can help you learn